 There are many solar water heating systems available on the market.
-This makes choosing the right one for your needs a little challenging.
+It makes choosing the right one for your needs a little challenging.
 But, Nupower is here to help with any questions you might have about switching from electricity to solar.

 For more information on our solar solutions, or to book a free consultation, speak to the team at Nupower today!